Travel details

 Pigeon Valley

-Pigeon Valley is a quiet gorge in Cappadocia where countless pigeon houses are carved into the rock face.
+Pigeon Valley is a quiet canyon in Cappadocia where countless pigeon houses are carved into the rock faces.

-The pigeon droppings once collected for agriculture supported the fertility of the land.
+The pigeon droppings collected in the past for farming supported the fertility of the land.

 [Japanese Guide]